kerriegeil/NMSU-USDA-ARS-AI-Workshops/_pages/prepare.md

     conda env create --prefix /project/your_project_name/envs/aiworkshop -f aiworkshop.yml
     ```

-    The build will take a while- maybe 10 minutes or longer.
+    The build will take a while- maybe 10 minutes or possibly longer.
 When the build finishes:
     ```
     conda activate /project/your_project_name/envs/aiworkshop
     ```